Observation Nuclei in Affine Geometry: Symbolic Powers, Fat Points, and Infinitesimal Recovery: Foundations of Approximate Ring and Ideal Theory

-The axiomatic system we propose is inspired by the classical Kuratowski closure axioms that define a topology \cite{Munkres}.
-We adapt these axioms and augment them with properties to ensure compatibility with the ring structure.
+The axiomatic system we propose is inspired by the classical Kuratowski closure axioms that define a topology \cite{Munkres}, but it is not a Kuratowski topological closure in general.
+In particular, we do not assume

+The word ``closure'' is used here in the order-theoretic sense of an extensive, monotone, idempotent operator, enriched by compatibility with addition and multiplication.
+Thus the axioms below should be understood as algebraic closure axioms rather than topological closure axioms.